Robotic Sorting Systems: Robot Management and Layout Design Optimization: Numerical Examples for Layout Design

 We begin by investigating the impact of site rental cost under two different scenarios: one with $N_{o}=100$ (scenario 1) and another with $N_{o}=400$ (scenario 2).
-The monthly rental cost of site floor space per square meter varies from $10\ CHY$ to $30\ CHY$.
-The results are presented in Figure~\ref{fig:sitecost1} and Figure~\ref{fig:sitecost2}.
+The monthly rental cost of floor space per square meter varies from 10~CNY to 30~CNY.
+The results are presented in Figures~\ref{fig:sitecost1} and ~\ref{fig:sitecost2}.
 The findings reveal that:

-\begin{itemize} \item When the target throughput level is low, the total costs in scenario 1 is significantly lower than that in scenario 2.
+\begin{itemize} \item When the target throughput level is low, the total cost in scenario 1 is significantly lower than that in scenario 2.
 This is because, to accommodate more outlets, the latter requires renting a larger initial space.
 In both scenarios, the curve of the optimal system cost exhibits a turning point $T^*$.
-When $T^H>T^*$, the cost escalation rate increase significantly.
+When $T^H > T^*$, the cost escalation rate increases significantly.
 The turning point indicates that the initial space in the current scenario is no longer sufficient to accommodate a larger throughput, necessitating an expansion of the aisle network scale.
-In scenario 1, this turning point occurs at $T^*=9,000$; whereas in scenario 2, the turning point is at $T^*=21,000$. \item The proportion of facility costs increases as $M_s$ rises, particularly remarkable at lower sorting throughput levels.
+In scenario~1, this turning point occurs at $T^*=9{,}000$, whereas in scenario 2, the turning point is at $T^*=21{,}000$. \item The proportion of facility costs increases as $M_s$ increases, and this effect is particularly pronounced at lower sorting throughput levels.
 As the throughput level becomes higher, this proportion gradually decreases and stabilizes after the turning point $T^*$ in each case.
-By observing the system configurations in each dataset, we find that this phenomenon arises because, at higher throughput demands, efficiency improvements necessitate expanding the space, which leads to the increase in the site rental cost.
-Table~\ref{tab:table72} shows the optimal system configuration and corresponding costs in the case of $M_s =10$ and $N_{o}=100$.
-When $T^H > T^*$, the optimal solutions show not only assigning more workers and robots to loading stations but also simultaneously expanding the size of the network to alleviate traffic pressure.
+By examining the system configurations in each dataset, we find that this phenomenon arises because, at higher throughput demands, efficiency improvements necessitate expanding the space, which leads to an increase in the site rental cost.
+Table~\ref{tab:table72} shows the optimal system configuration and the corresponding costs in the case of $M_s =10$ and $N_{o}=100$.
+When $T^H > T^*$, the optimal solutions not only assign more workers and robots to the loading stations, but also expand the size of the network to alleviate traffic pressure.

-\item Comparing the data for $T^H=15,000$ and $T^H=30,000$ in Table~\ref{tab:table72}, the total costs for the latter are nearly three times those for the former.
-This indicates that due to the simultaneous growth of $C_s$ and $C_o$, the total costs growth rate of the RSS system exceeds the throughput growth rate. \end{itemize}
+\item Comparing the data for $T^H=15{,}000$ and $T^H=30{,}000$ in Table~\ref{tab:table72}, the total cost for the latter is nearly three times that for the former.
+This indicates that due to the simultaneous growth of $C_f$ and $C_o$, the growth rate of the total cost exceeds the growth rate of throughput. \end{itemize}